Union (American Civil War): Missouri

-Quantrill's 1863 raid burned the town of Lawrence and killed 164 defenders.
+Contemporary illustration for Harper's Weekly of Confederate guerrillas attacking the town of Lawrence, Kansas in August 1863, burning buildings and killing civilians.

 Missouri was the scene of over 1,000 engagements between Union and Confederate forces, and uncounted numbers of guerrilla attacks and raids by informal pro-Confederate bands.
 Western Missouri was the scene of brutal guerrilla warfare during the Civil War.
 Roving insurgent bands such as Quantrill's Raiders and the men of Bloody Bill Anderson terrorized the countryside, striking both military installations and civilian settlements.
 Because of the widespread attacks and the protection offered by Confederate sympathizers, Federal leaders issued General Order No. 11 in 1863, and evacuated areas of Jackson, Cass, and Bates counties.
 They forced the residents out to reduce support for the guerrillas.
 Union cavalry could sweep through and track down Confederate guerrillas, who no longer had places to hide and people and infrastructure to support them.
 On short notice, the army forced almost 20,000 people, mostly women, children and the elderly, to leave their homes.
 Many never returned and the affected counties were economically devastated for years after the end of the war.
 Families passed along stories of their bitter experiences down through several generations—future U.S. President Harry Truman's grandparents were caught up in the raids, and he would tell of how they were kept in concentration camps.

 Some marauding units became organized criminal gangs after the war.
 In 1882, the bank robber and ex-Confederate guerrilla Jesse James was killed in Saint Joseph, Missouri.
 Vigilante groups appeared in remote areas where law enforcement was weak, to deal with the lawlessness left over from the guerrilla warfare phase.
 For example, the Bald Knobbers were the term for several law-and-order vigilante groups in the Ozarks.
 In some cases, they too turned to illegal gang activity.